althonos/pyrodigal/paper/paper.md

 The predicted genes are returned as Python objects, with properties for retrieving confidence scores or coordinates, and methods for translating the gene sequence.
-Prodigal is compiled from source and statically linked into a compiled Python extension, which allows installing it with a single `pip install` command, even on a target machine that requires compilation.
+Prodigal is compiled from source and statically linked into a compiled Python extension, which allows it to be installed with a single `pip install` command, even on a target machine that requires compilation.

 Pyrodigal has already been used as the initial ORF finding method in several